Ascolta anche: Beans, Bacon & Gravy, "My Own House"

 Italiano

-BB&G are veteran interpreters and aficionados of North American old time music.
-They play the tunes that immigrants from England, Scotland, Ireland, France and other parts of Europe took with them to the colonies during the 18th and 19th centuries, laying the foundations of a music we usually regard as quintessentially American, although part of it is rooted in European soil.
+BB&G are veteran interpreters and aficionados of North-American "old time music".
+They play the tunes which European immigrants (people from England, Scotland, Ireland, France etc.) took with them to the colonies during the 18th and 19th century, laying the foundations of a music we usually regard as "quintessentially American" although part of its roots are under European ground.

-Those ballads, jigs, and fiddle songs are the ones the white settlers used to play and dance to during the period we chose to depict in Manituana and in the next books of the Atlantic Tryptich.
+Those ballads, jigs, and fiddle songs are the ones the white settlers used to play and dance to at the time we chose to depict in Manituana (and the next books of the Atlantic Tryptich).

-Appalachia is the foremost region where this tradition is still a living one.
+Appalachia is the region where this tradition is most lively.

 The song was made famous by banjoist Clarence Ashley (1895-1967), who recorded it for the first time in 1928.